 Once you have determined your spouse’s role in your business—if any—you should keep a record of what they contributed and how it affected your business.
 You may also want to separate any assets attributed to their contributions from the rest of your business, if possible.

 One of the most significant issues that arise in a divorce case involving the division of business interests concerns valuations.
 In many cases, the court will award a business to the spouse who primarily owns and operates it, requiring them to buy out their spouse’s community property share of its assets.
 The nonowner spouse has an interest in inflating the value of the business to obtain a higher payout upon settling the property division issues in a divorce case.

 The parties will utilize the services of expert witnesses, such as forensic accounting experts and Certified Public Accountants to support their countervailing claims regarding the true value of the business.
 You can benefit from the services of a financial expert in appraising the business using valuation methods to evidence its fair market value, asset value, or value based on future cash flows.

-Contact Fenchel Family Law to Speak with Our Skilled Attorneys
+Contact Fenchel Family Law PC to Speak with Our Skilled Attorneys

 If you have been confronted with divorce proceedings that deal with complex issues of property division, such as cases involving the ownership of a business, you can benefit significantly from retaining an attorney with experience with California divorce law.
 At Fenchel Family Law PC, our dedicated team of family law attorneys can deliver effective legal advice while tenaciously advocating for your legal interests.